ibm-cloud-docs/vpc/sgx-dcap-attestation.md

 ## Enabling attestation for SGX
 {: #enabling-attestation-dcap-for-sgx}

 The PCK certificate is available in the SGX virtual server, so you don't need to procure it from a PCCS service.
 This certificate is at `/root/.dcap-qcnl/*`.
+A non-root user must copy the `/root/.dcap-qcnl/*` directory to their `$HOME` directory to use DCAP.

 Install DCAP and QCNL packages as specified by Intel.